 Between 2018 – 2021 the orchestra thrived during the Music Director search process.
 The community experienced great performances under guest conductors; Dwayne Corbin, Tigran Arakelyan, Todd Hunt, and Yaniv Attar.
 During the 2019 – 2020 season we enjoyed the dynamic conducting of two of the top three finalists; Dr. Christopher Koch and Dr. Scott Seaton.
 Unfortunately, due to the COVID 19 pandemic we were not able to hold a concert with finalist Dr. Stephen Radcliffe.
 The 2020-2021 season was a time of adapting during COVID as we produced At Home with the Juneau Symphony, a six-concert virtual season in addition to weekly broadcasts of past performances and musician/conductor special broadcasts on Sundays with the Juneau Symphony in partnership with KTOO public media.
 During the fall of 2021 we returned to in-person performances with two concert additions, Camerata Night featuring strings with artistic direction by Franz Felkl and conducting by Alan Young and Holiday Cheer in partnership with Vox Borealis led by Sara Radke Brown and Sitka Fine Arts Camp Holiday Brass.
 This new Holiday tradition was produced with artistic direction by Franz Felkl and Roger Schmidt and guest conducting by Alan Young.

 The three-year Music Director search process was completed in November of 2021 and we are pleased to be moving forward with the remainder of the 2021-2022 season under the direction of new Music Director, Dr. Christopher Koch.
-We are looking forward to a year of celebration during our 2022-2023, 60th Anniversary Season!
+Currently we are enjoying a year of celebration during our 2022-2023, 60th Anniversary Season!